 These subjects are highly sensitive, so shocking or discriminating information or opinions can damage your page’s quality rating.

 Tip: If you have user-provided content, make sure you can remove any posts that don’t adhere to your guidelines.

-Use your judgment.
+Use your judgment to decide what other pages might fall into the YMYL category.
+This might include topics like fitness and nutrition, choosing a college, or finding a job.
 If your site can influence a person’s happiness, health, safety, or financial stability, Quality Raters will likely consider it a YMYL page.